erica/useful-things/README.md

 ###Touch Kit###
 Add touch points to your apps for creating demos.
 See [my write up over on InformIT](http://www.informit.com/articles/article.aspx?p=1881388) for details.

+###Airplay Motion Effects Enabler###
+Enable motion effects over AirPlay.
+Not App Store safe.
+Use for creating demos (or in my case, book examples.)